Terra Firma Capital Partners: Investments

 Between 1994 and 2011, Terra Firma and its predecessor invested approximately €13 billion in equity and completed transactions with an aggregate enterprise value of €44 billion.

 Terra Firma is known for its failed investment in British music company EMI, which was later taken over by Citigroup, the main lender in the investment.

 The firm's early investments, while still a division of Nomura, focused on housing (Annington Homes), leasing companies and pubs.
 Since 2002, the firm has made major investments in the waste management (Waste Recycling Group), energy (BGCL, East Surrey Holdings, Phoenix Natural Gas, and Infinis), aircraft leasing (AWAS), cinema (Odeon Cinemas/UCI) and music sectors (EMI).
 TFCP has also made significant investments in German residential housing (Deutsche Annington) and motorway services (Tank & Rast).

 In 2015 Terra Firma announced its intention to sell the Odeon/UCI cinema group for a reported £1 billion.
 In July 2016, the company was bought for $921 million by the American company AMC Theatres, owned by Chinese conglomerate Wanda Group.
 The deal received approval from the European Commission on 17 November 2016, and was completed on 30 November 2016.

 Terra Firma has been an active investor in renewable energy.
 Its investments include Infinis, a UK independent pure green energy business, EverPower, a U.S. based wind energy business and RTR, an Italian solar energy business.

 In April 2021, Terra Firma purchased Kier Living, the housing arm of the Kier Group, for £110m, rebranding it as Tilia Homes in June 2021.
 The following month, Terra Firma was reported to be bidding £700m to buy Keepmoat Homes with a view to combining it with the former Kier Living business.
+Terra Firma then planned to acquire another house builder, Hopkins Homes, valued at around £300 million.
+The acquisition was completed in January 2022.
+In October 2024, Terra Firma merged Tilia Homes with its Hopkins Homes subsidiary, naming the merged business 'Untypical'.